strvcom/template-react-native-expo/README.md

 ### Debugging - Flipper

 Flipper is a default React Native debugging tool that monitors crashes, console, network and more.
 It is easily extensible with plugins.
-Expo does not include it, therefore to enable it, you need `expo-community-flipper` config plugin.
+In Expo, it can be enabled via `expo-build-properties` plugin.

+> previously `expo-community-flipper` plugin was needed

 Flipper plugins included in the template: